 Quick note on medical THC:

-THC provides great recreational benefits via its psychoactive effect, like uplifting cerebral euphoria and blissful physical relaxation.
-It also offers significant medicinal value, aiding neurological disorders like multiple sclerosis and Alzheimer’s.
-But its speciality lies in cancer treatment.
+The psychoactive effect provides great recreational benefit, like uplifting cerebral euphoria and blissful physical relaxation.
+But THC also offers significant medicinal value, aiding neurological disorders like multiple sclerosis and Alzheimer’s.
+Its speciality, though, lies in cancer treatment.
 Specifically, it helps cancer patients by:

 - Relieving pain (analgesic).